 “Snooze and you lose.”
 You may have heard this phrase, but don’t believe.
 Doing so could harm your health.
 You need 7 or more restful hours of sleep each night for good health.
-A number of studies recently show not sleeping enough can negatively impact your health and increase the risk for diseases like heart disease and type 2 diabetes.
+A number of studies recently show getting less sleep than recommended can negatively impact your health and increase the risk for diseases like heart disease and type 2 diabetes.
 Now a new study shows even minor sleep loss, shaving as little as 30 minutes off your sleep schedule, has health consequences.

 Over the course of the study, those who incurred a “sleep debt,” by not getting enough ZZZs, were more likely to be obese and/or insulin resistant.
 In fact, by 12 months into the study, the risk of obesity rose by 17% for every 30 minutes of sleep debt the participants incurred on a weekly basis, and the risk for insulin resistance rose by 39%.